cyanching/Scitify/README.md

 `bioRxiv_keywords.txt`

 `PubMed_keywords.txt`

+These files are now pre-filled for retrieving paper updates about the phase transition of biomolecules as a use example.

 ### Set up your email credentials securely in `/bin`
 ```
 python3 email_setup.py --email your_email --password your_password --service outlook_service